top of page

 • I like to serve ceviche mixed with other seafood (called "ceviche mixto"), usually prawns or octopus.
 Skip this step if you are not using any of these.
 Otherwise, peel, cook (boil) and slice the prawns/octopus into 0.5 cm thin discs and set aside until serving

 • Cut the chilli lengthwise, remove seeds and veins (can be very spicy) and slice in small dice.
 Cut the red onion in half, remove the core (save it, we will use it later on) and slice the rest into thin julienne-style stripes.
-Soak the slices in salt water for about 10-15 minutes to reduce their intensity.
+Soak the slices in salt and vinegar water until you are ready to serve (this will reduce their intensity).
 Cut and set aside the stems off the coriander and finely chop the leaves for the garnish.

 • In a big bowl, squeeze the limes using both hands; try not to press the lime vigorously as it will affect the acidity.
 Acidity is important for “cooking” raw fish.
 The number of limes in this recipe should give you almost one cup of juice.